holos-run/holos/doc/md/api/author/v1alpha4.md

     // EnableHooks enables helm hooks when executing the `helm template` command.
     EnableHooks bool

-    // Kustomization represents the kustomization used to generate resources.
+    // Kustomization represents the kustomization used to transform resources.
     Kustomization map[string]any `json:",omitempty"`

     // BuildPlan represents the derived BuildPlan produced for the holos render